What we look for in a prospective Dilworth student

-We are looking for boys from families of good character.
-The family may be going through some challenging times financially or personally but care deeply about providing their son with a first-class education and co-curricular opportunities.
+We are looking for boys from families of good character who care deeply about providing their son with a first-class education and co-curricular opportunities.

 Boys suitable for Dilworth display an enthusiastic attitude to school and a desire to achieve their full potential.
 They must be able to foster positive relationships with others and be open to boarding school life.

 - Family background: The Will states that boys should be selected from families of “parents of good character in straitened circumstances to ensure those boys become good and useful citizens.”

 - Boys’ suitability: Prospective students must display a positive attitude to school life, a desire to achieve their full potential, possess the ability to maintain positive relationships with others and be open to boarding school life.

 - Residential: If not New Zealand born, applicants and candidates must each have New Zealand Citizenship or be the holders of Permanent Resident Visas (PRV).
 Parents/legal guardians/candidates who are holders of a Resident Visa do not meet the criteria for consideration.